 Enhancing Reporting, Analytics & Data sharing

-- Seizing opportunities to better utilize data to improve services and initiatives, starting by funding a new research and evaluation role within the Office of Supportive Housing, to improve data analysis and utilization across the system.
+- Seizing opportunities to better utilize data to improve services and initiatives like funding a new research and evaluation role within the Office of Supportive Housing, to improve data analysis and utilization across the system.
+This role is now permanent and being funded by the County.

 - Integrating data from outside the supportive housing system to enable richer analysis and improved coordination among social services.

-- Training service providers on how to optimize use of the Homeless Management Information System (HMIS) to meet their specific reporting needs, improving efficiency and reducing a time-consuming burden.
+- Training service providers on how to optimize use of MyConnectSV to meet their specific reporting needs, improving efficiency and reducing a time-consuming burden.

 Improving Data Collection & Integration in Homeless Management Information System (HMIS)